SAP-samples/hana-shine-xsa/SHINE-XSA.md

 - Create Auditlog service by executing the following command:

     `xs cs auditlog free shine-auditlog`

+- Create HANA Secure store service by executing the following command:

+    `xs cs hana securestore secureStore`

-- 	After all these services are created, build and run all modules like core-db, user-db, user-js, user-java and web.
+- 	After all these services are created, build and run all modules like core-db, user-db, core-node, core-xsjs, user-xsjs, user-java and web.